digitaldoki/dokimiontech-cloud/README.md

 ## 🚀 Overview
 DokimionTech.Cloud is part of the **Digital Doki / Dokimion Solutions** ecosystem — offering rotating cloud-based access to premium creative and productivity tools such as Adobe Creative Cloud and Microsoft 365 through an AI-automated platform.

-The system provides short-term license rentals via secured virtual environments (Remote Desktop Services or browser-based containers) to allow verified users to access powerful software without the traditional cost barrier.
+The system provides short-term access via secured virtual environments (Remote Desktop Services or browser-based containers) to allow verified users to access powerful software without the traditional cost barrier.

 ---